What to pack for Sri Lanka holidays, Clothing & Gears Guide

 Power Adapter: For electrical gadgets (round pin socket- 220v).

 Photography equipment: with extra films, memory cards and battery.

 Mobile phone charge: in case you need to charge the phone while travelling in the bus or car.

 Clothing & Gears: as per the list detailed

 Sri Lanka is a destination for holidays for many centuries.
 The country is well modernizing and on par with all other countries in the world.
 Almost every citizen in Sri Lanka use a mobile phone, the computer literacy is a very high level.
 Sri Lanka was colonized by western powers such as Portuguese, Dutch and English.
 Therefore the western influence is very evident in many parts of the country.
 Buddhism is the lifeblood of common people and shape the people for a peaceful and slower pace of life.

 Accommodations: Primarily star class hotels (3 stars, 4 stars and 5 stars), comfortable, clean, safe.
 All hotels provide air-conditioning except in the mountains, where you get heaters instead of air-conditioners.
 All hotels are built on par with international standards and provide all modern amenities available in western countries.
 The outdoor swimming pool is a standard facility in Sri Lanka and most hotels provide it, except the hotels in colder places in the mountains.
-There is a plenty of possibilities to get accommodation based on buying the power of the travellers.
+There is a plenty of possibilities to get accommodation based on the buying power of the travellers.
 High-end luxury accommodation facilities such as boutique hotels as well as very cheap places such as dormitories are available at all corners of the island.